TritonDataCenter/postgres-loadgen/README.md

 - complete: add injected errors for validating metrics
 - complete: add pgloadgen gauge for max latency

-## ToDo

-- figure out where to run all this
-  - Macbook VM?
-  - one container for loadgen, prometheus, grafana
-  - one container for postgres
-    - need ZFS for snapshots
-    - need lots of disk space (bigger than DRAM)

 ## Ideal test plan

 - set up all zones